A Software Simulator for Noisy Quantum Circuits: Tests and Examples

+Our simulator code is written in Python, and it uses the software package {\tt numpy} for execution of the linear algebra vector instructions.
+Software packages such as {\tt numpy} are typically written in low level langauges, and are tuned to the hardware used for execution.
+Efficiency of a program written in a high level language (e.g. Python) depends on how good these packages are, and the packages are often improved as new types of hardware appear.
+For example, {\tt numpy} can be replaced by {\tt JAX} for running the program on multi-processor GPU's, and that requires just changing one assignment statement at the beginning of our code.

 We have tested our density matrix simulator against Qiskit's state vector version, using circuits of randomly generated quantum logic operations.
 Both give identical results, when all the errors are absent.
+When errors are present, their accumulation during the whole circuit program depends on the way the logic operations are organised.
+There are differences in the organisation of logic operations between our density matrix simulator and Qiskit's density matrix simulator.
+So we have compared the noisy transformations generated for specific types of errors in individual logic operations, between ours and Qiskit's density matrix simulators, and those results have agreed.

 Since our density matrix simulator works with $4^n$ coefficients, it is slower than the state vector simulator that works with $2^n$ coefficients.
 On the other hand, it produces the complete output probability distribution in one run, while the state vector simulators require multiple runs of the program for the same purpose.
 We can simulate circuits with $10$ qubits and $100$ operations in a few minutes on a laptop; it would be practical to handle larger quantum systems, say up to $15$ qubits and $1000$ operations, on more powerful dedicated computers.

 The main achievement of our simulator is the ability to simulate noisy quantum systems, using simple error models.
 In such simulations, the final results are probability distributions over the possible outcomes of the algorithm, and their stability against variations of the error parameters can be explicitly checked.
 The distributions can be easily visualised using various types of plots, and we expect exponential deterioration of the quantum signal with increasing error rates.